Back to destination list

 environment variable (On Linux/Mac, similar for Windows):export AWS_PROFILE=myprofile

-aws sts get-session-token --serial-number <YOUR_MFA_SERIAL_NUMBER> --token-code <YOUR_MFA_TOKEN_CODE> --duration-seconds 3600
+field in plugin configuration (can be helpful for syncing between different accounts).aws sts get-session-token --serial-number <YOUR_MFA_SERIAL_NUMBER> --token-code <YOUR_MFA_TOKEN_CODE> --duration-seconds 3600

 export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY_ID>